 - Youth Activity Center Restroom procedure

-- Staff is not responsible to potty-train children
+- Staff does not potty-train children

 - If independent, staff does not supervise children while using restroom

 - If assistance is needed, staff will assist children with restroom needs

 - Porthole is installed on stall doors for safety purposes in case child locks his/her self in stall